Skip to content

 https://your-app.azurewebsites.net/auth/callback

-1. Click Save
+1. Select Save

-Step 4: Update Application Configuration
+Step 4: Update application configuration

-Update Portal URL Setting
+Update Portal URL setting

 2. Go to AdminSettings